ajschumacher/ajschumacher.github.io/20201206-thinking_cards/index.md

 # Thinking Cards

 Inspired by [How to Solve It][], [Lateral Thinking][], and others, I've started to collect tactics for problem-solving.
-The shuffle button is so that you can easily choose a random tactic to try.
+The shuffling stuff is so that you can easily choose a random tactic to try.

 [How to Solve It]: /2013/09/28/polyas-how-to-solve-it-quotes-and-comments/
 [Lateral Thinking]: /20200716-lateral_thinking_creativity_step_by_step/